 At Nettles Farm, you have several choices for a true agritourism experience, and they start right outside your door.
-From breeding pairs of Sulmthaler chickens, to a small flock of the famous Blue Foot (Poulet de Bresse) Chicken, you can explore the exciting world of home chickens.
-You can visit with, and even walk, our two Oberhasli goats.
-They are twin brother and sister, Nico and Rosie, and love to be loved.
+There are breeding pairs of Sulmthaler chickens, a small flock of the famous Red, White and Blue Poulet de Bresse Chickens, and another flock of our own famous Poulet Bleu chickens, you can explore the exciting world of home and commercial chickens.
 During the changing seasons, expect to be able to harvest berries, fruits, some vegetables, and even the foraged plants that Chef Wetzel uses at the Willows.
 Nettles Farm is a magical place, where the everyday dramas of nature take place right before your eyes, in an environment of good air, good water, and good food: in short, good energy to revitalize and enrich your life.
 Read about the real life dramas in my blog below.

 Nettles Farm b&B

 Our two rooms, the FarmHouse and the FarmHouse Suite, can each sleep up to 4 people.
+Both are set up with the gourmand in mind.
 Reserve a room now!

-Most weekends I butcher 10 to 20 of my specialized breeds, and you can buy them right here on the farm.
-My goal is to give you the opportunity to try and compare different breeds of chickens, to better understand what is wrong with the Cornish Cross, the paradigm of our country.
+On a sporadic but ongoing basis I butcher some of my specialized breeds, and you can buy them right here on the farm.
+My goal is to give you the opportunity to see and taste for yourself the different breeds of chickens, to better understand what is wrong with the Cornish Cross, the paradigm of our country.
 For a $50 fee, I will teach you to butcher your own bird, and you can take this wonderful skill home with you for your own backyard birds.
 Find magazine articles featuring my chicken workshops in the Spring 2013 NUVO, and in June, 2013 Seattle Magazine.

 Things to do

 I have a two person sea kayak that is available for a nominal fee.
 It is located very near the beach, with easy access.